Code-Institute-Submissions/Wxrren-GamerLeague/README.md

 * Main heading consists of a background image with the Red vs Blue theme.
 The image features a shield and trophy to symbolise competition and a red and blue scoreboard on each side.
 * Background image has an subtle animation that starts the image at full size and slowly zooms in bringing the trophy and shield slightly closer.
 * The main heading has a simple tagline to attract competitive users.
-It also set's the tone immediately for what the site is about.
+It also outlines the website's purpose.
 * Simple call to action in the form of a button to join the league.
 This button takes you through to the join page.

 #### Section 1 - Upcoming Tournaments